-In its default mode, SyncDat will look for any changes which have occured since the last scan of the remote directory.
-It will then attempt to propogate the changes it finds, subject to access permissions.
+In its Peer Mode, SyncDat will look for any changes which have occurred since the last scan of the remote directory.
+It will then attempt to propagate the changes it finds, subject to access permissions.
 This mode may be used when changes have been made to files on both sides.

-Peer Mode is especially sensitive to system clock accuracy.
-Mismatched system clocks can cause incorrect operation and loss of data.
+Peer Mode is especially sensitive to system clock accuracy, change conflicts, and disruptions.
+Mismatched system clocks, changing the same file on both sides, or a system disruption may cause incorrect operation and loss of data.

 First specify the pathname to the local directory.
 Then specify the DNS name or IP address of the remote server, followed by a colon (:), and the remote pathname.
 If the server requires a username, include that in front of the server name, separated by an at-sign (@).
 See the Authentication section for more details about specifying credentials.